-The Mineral and Petroleum Resources Research Group researches nearly all aspects of resource exploration, including coal, petroleum and mineral resources.
-Research encompasses fundamental processes which ultimately drive the formation and accumulation of ore deposits and hydrocarbons.
+The Mineral and Energy Resources Research Group researches nearly all aspects of resource exploration, including energy and mineral resources.
+Research encompasses fundamental processes which ultimately drive the formation and accumulation of valuable raw Earth materials.

 The ARC Basin GENESIS Hub (BGH) is a 5-year Industry Transformation Research Hub supported by the Australian Research Council (ARC) and 5 industry partners, aimed at developing and applying next generation computer models to fine-tune our understanding of the structure and evolution of sedimentary basins.
 The Hub is based at the University of Sydney’s EarthByte research group (www.earthbyte.org), led by Prof Dietmar Müller and A/Prof Patrice Rey, with additional nodes at the University of Melbourne (led by Prof Louis Moresi), Curtin University (led by Prof Chris Elders), the California Institute of Technology (led by Prof Michael Gurnis) and Geoscience Australia (led by Dr Karol Czarnota).

 The Hub’s unique strength is in connecting global plate tectonic and geodynamic models to models of the evolution of individual basins and their hinterlands.
 This requires linking disparate geological and geophysical data sets with several simulations and modelling codes and their outputs.
 A central theme in the Hub is understanding the origin, and destruction, of topography.
 Surface topography represents the source of sediments that ultimately end up in sedimentary basins.
 Therefore, we are trying to understand how surface topography or accommodation space is created or destroyed via combinations of lithospheric deformation, mantle convection, erosion and sedimentation, constrained by a range of observations.